 As has been announced two weeks ago (you can still read the news below), iStock has changed its pricing basis over the last weekend.
 The new prices are in effect now, and if you had old credits left in your account, they were most likely converted at this stage.

 The new prices at iStock

 We have got our hands on some neat iStock promo codes for you.
-You can save up to 15% on iStock subscriptions and 10% in credit packs, which makes it easier to spend money on their new pricing.
+You can save up to 15% on iStock subscriptions and credit packs, which makes it easier to spend money on their new pricing.
 Just make sure to copy the codes and then click on the redeem link.

 The base package contains 1 credit for $12 (the base price for individual credits), which buys you one Essential image.
-Further packages usually can be divided by 3 because that is the price in credits for Signature images at iStock.
-With 18 credits – priced at $170 – you could therefore download 18 Essential images or 6 Signature images, or anything in between, with over 21% off compared to base credit price.
+Further, packages usually can be divided by 3 because that is the price in credits for Signature images at iStock.
+With 18 credits — priced at $170 — you could, therefore, download 18 Essential images or 6 Signature images, or anything in between, with over 21% off compared to the base credit price.

 Check all the prices on their page!

 When you visit the pricing page at iStock, the credit packs list starts at 3 and finishes at 60 credits.
 But if you want to buy less or more credits, make sure to open the full list of packages available by clicking the “View all credit packs” button below the initial table, to find a comprehensive offer ranging from 1 to 300 credits.
-The discounts start steep with 8,5% on the 3 credit package compared to the base pack, therefore you should carefully consider if buying more at once will be a better deal for you.
-The largest pack available reduces credit price by around 35%.
+The discounts start steep with 8.5% on the 3 credit package compared to the base pack, therefore you should carefully consider if buying more at once will be a better deal for you.
+The largest pack available reduces credit prices by around 35%.

-We certainly have an iStockphoto promo codes on the credit packs, with 10% off in all credits!
+We certainly have an iStockphoto promo code on the credit packs, with 15% off in all credits!